 After creating an accurate description of the job position in question, the next step entails attracting suitable candidates to apply.
 The method used by organizations to find potential hires may differ because of variations in company size and industry.
 The skills required, job role and seniority may also contribute to the method used by HR teams to look for suitable applicants.

-For instance, headhunting can be used when finding candidates for senior management or a highly specialized role, while using a recruitment agency or posting job advertisements is better-suited for middle management and frontline employees.
+Recruiting and hiring the talent of tomorrow can require different techniques, depending on the role that needs to be filled.
+For instance, headhunting can be used when finding candidates for senior management or a highly specialized role, while using a recruitment agency or posting job advertisements is better suited for middle management and frontline employees.

 After concluding the interview stage and getting the candidate best-suited for the position (you hope), the HR team still has to make an offer, generate contracts and other employment paperwork, negotiate terms and conditions, and agree on a start date.
 That is a great deal of work and will entail lots of information exchanges with the new employee.

 Once all the above have been dealt with, the next and final phase is the onboarding process.
-That is concerned with helping new employees make a seamless transition into the organization.
-It's basically an induction program in which new hires undergo requisite training, meet their colleagues and managers, receive on-the-job coaching, set up their IT equipment, etc.
+That is concerned with helping new employees make a seamless transition into the organization, especially when onboarding remote hires.
+It's basically an induction program in which new hires undergo requisite training, meets their colleagues and managers, receive on-the-job coaching, set up their IT equipment, etc.

 The challenges of using a manual recruitment workflow